OakAlice/KoalaAnalysis/README.md

 - ReformattingData.R -> Reformat the data based on the user variables
 - GeneralFunctions.R -> Other stuff needed elsewhere
 - GeneratingFeatures.R -> Creating the features across all the data # TODO: add normalising and filtering
-- SplitData.R -> Split into the training, validation, and testing sets # TODO: make 3 way split
+- SplitData.R -> Split into the training, validation, and testing sets

 ## Assess validity of behaviour labels
 - SOMClusters.R -> Use an unsupervised SOM to cluster the training data - calculate normalised mutual information to find optimal clusters # note, this literally is so bad.
 Don't know if code wrong or idea wrong

 ## Model Application and Validation
 - RandomForest.R -> Apply Random forest training and validation # currently very basic, add more hyperparameter tuning

-## Plots
-- Plot.R -> Plot the behaviours across time # not started
+- OptimalModelRun.R -> Generate confusion matrix and plot for any set of model parameters